miayam/learn-css/010 Grid/README.md

 ### Intrinsic Sizing Keywords
 * `min-content` means the longest word in string
 * `max-content` means it's wide enough for all of the words to display in one long unbroken string
-* `fit-content()` behaves like `max-content` at first, but when a parameter passed down to function, the content starts to wrap
+* `fit-content()` behaves like `max-content` at first, but when a parameter passed down to it, the content starts to wrap

 ### The `fr` Unit
 ![fr](./fr.png)